 Because the requirements differ by state, you’ll have to do some research to see what is required for where you live.
 You can do this by contacting your cosmetology state board and asking them what in-home salon requirements need to be met so you can provide your.
 Take a look at this list to see the state board directory.

 *Note: Keep in mind that on the business front of owning a salon, you will also need to file your salon’s taxes.
 Read through what documents you need to file your salon’s taxes to learn more.

 Purchase Salon Insurance

 If you’ve worked for a salon in the past and didn’t need individual insurance, this step may be new to you.
 If you own an in-home salon, you will need salon insurance.
-Beauty and Bodywork Insurance has partnered with Hiscox to get you top-notch salon insurance.
+Beauty and Bodywork Insurance offers “A+ rated” salon insurance coverage tailored to fit your needs.
 You can request a quote today to see how much it will cost you.
 Having salon insurance can protect your business property, tools and equipment, and business assets in case an accident occurs.
 Insurance provides a financial safety net and helps you do what you love with peace of mind.
 Salon insurance is a necessity if you plan on running your own in-home salon.

 Maintain a Clean Salon

 When providing in-home salon services, you’ll be the one in charge of making sure the salon is always clean.
 When renting a booth at a salon or working at a salon, you likely have to clean up your booth, but when running your own salon, you will need to make sure the entire salon remains clean.
 This means you’ll need to sweep multiple times a day, clean the bathroom whenever needed, empty all the trash cans, etc.